C++ Search Algorithms

 }

-Below, we show an example of a custom struct type being used:
+Below, we show an example where a user-defined type is being used:

 #include <algorithm>